aybabtme/antoine.im/posts/the_world_sucks_because_you_use_dumb_units.md

     "language":"en"
 }

-# The World Sucks Because You Use Dumb Units

 We were promised flying cars.
 It's 2015 and we don't have them.
 I demand explanations and I've found at least one: we're still being stupid about our usage of units.

 ## Complexity, Reject Complexity